top of page

 Attendance Expectations

-Students may have up to four absences, except in cases of emergency.
-Maintain an accurate attendance register at every class meeting.
+Students must attend all classes except in cases of emergency.
+Maintain an accurate attendance register for every class.

 Important

 The operational costs of the school are your responsibility.
-Leaders are encouraged to find sponsors or invite students to contribute toward the cost of printing the PDF lessons.
+Leaders are encouraged to find sponsors or invite students to contribute toward the cost of printing, travel and refreshments.
 These contributions should never be used for personal gain or ministry activities unrelated to the school.

 2. Teaching Models